thepeacockproject/LocalGhost/Readme.md

 ### Custom tiles
 In the menudata folder, there are two json files, `serverTile.template.json` and `featuredContracts.template.json`.
 These can be copied to `serverTile.json` and `featuredContracts.json` respectively and edited to suit your needs.
+Each gameversion (h1, h2, or h3) uses its own version of the `featuredContracts.json` file.

 `serverTile.json` controls the 'Current Server' livetile in the menu, and `featuredContracts.json` is a list of contractIds for contracts you want to display in the menu.
 Note that any contract you list here must have its contract data saved in the contractdata folder.